rsm-gh/phantom-player/README.md

 ## Controls

-### Series List
+### Playlist List
-+ Select a series with single left-click.
++ Select a playlist with single left-click.
-+ Start playing a series with a double left-click.
++ Start playing a playlist with a double left-click.
-+ Open the series settings with a right-click.
++ Open the playlist settings with a right-click.

-### Episodes List
+### Videos List
-+ Play an episode with a double left-click.
++ Play a video with a double left-click.
-+ Open the episode's menu with a right-click.
++ Open the video's menu with a right-click.
-+ Order the episodes with drag and drop.
++ Order the videos with drag and drop.

 ### Media Player
 + Turn to fullscreen with the F11 key or with the button from the media player.